kingmoc/single-page-checkout-cjs-react/README.md

 #### Conclusion

 Well there you have it.
 A quick guide to getting your products to display using React.
 As you can see, it doesn't take much to get some products listed on your site.
-Commerce.js has done their best to make building an ecommerce site fun and easy.
+Commerce.js has done their best to make building an eCommerce site fun and easy.
 I really hope this guide helps get you started with whatever project you hope build.

 [LIVE DEMO](https://product-list-cjs-react.netlify.com/)